 Quick fire questions

 The great thing about starting to animate is you really don’t need lots of expensive equipment or room to have a go at making your first film.
-We have a website dedicated to animation, www.animate-it.com, where you can download a free software trial, watch tutorials and pick up lots of tips and inspiration.
+We have a FREE stop motion animation app called Aardman Animator.
+It's easy to use and perfect for all ages and abilities.
+You can download it from the App Store for Apple devices or from Google Play for Android devices.

 To set up your own basic home studio, you will need: